 According to them there’s nothing better than the morning when you’re nearing the end of a 24hr race.
 You can’t beat fighting off sleep deprivation, looking for your last checkpoint and watching the first glimmers of a new days sun rising above the trees.

-To date Claire and Alan have won or been placed in many rogaining and adventure racing events, last May they competed in the Nugget multisport race where in their age groups, Claire came 3rd and Alan came 6th.
+To date Claire and Alan have won or been placed in many rogaining and adventure racing events The highlights being the Rogue 24hr Adventure Race in Australia where they won and the Nugget multisport race where in their age groups, Claire came 1st and Alan came 3rd.